Tis the season y’all. The Christmas events in Raleigh for 2022 are back in full swing.

 So this year First Night Raleigh is a one-of-a-kind, special edition in collaboration with the first annual WRAL Nights of Lights Drive-Thru Light Show at Dorothea Dix Park.

 On December 30 and 31, you can enjoy a series of creative and large-scale light installations by local artists, plus experience the Raleigh Acorn like you’ve never seen it before, nestled among the oak trees and enhanced by large-scale light installation.

-I hope you found a few activities on this reduced list of Christmas events in Raleigh NC for 2020?
+I hope you found a few activities on this list of Christmas events in Raleigh NC for 2022?
 If more events come to light between now and the new year I’ll add them in.

 Please share in the comments any holiday activities near Raleigh you know about that are not already mentioned here!